-Monthly reports containing distribution and pool performance information on the notes and the collateral securing the notes required under Section 15(d) of the Securities Exchange Act of 1934, as modified by Regulation AB, will be filed with the SEC on Form 10-D. These reports will not be sent to noteholders.
+Monthly reports containing distribution and pool performance information on the notes and the collateral securing the notes required to be disclosed under Section 15(d) of the Securities Exchange Act of 1934, as modified by Regulation AB, will be filed with the SEC in monthly reports on Form 10-D. These reports will not be sent to noteholders.
 See "Where You Can Find More Information" for information as to how these reports may be accessed.
-Requests from investors to communicate with other investors will also be included on Form 10-D. See "Shelf Registration Eligibility Requirements-Transaction Requirements-Investor Communication."
+Requests from investors to communicate with other investors will also be included in monthly reports on Form 10-D. See "Shelf Registration Eligibility Requirements-Transaction Requirements-Investor Communication."